AESL (American English as a Second Language)

 To register for AESL courses you need to do the following:

 - Take the AESL reading and writing placement tests.
 View testing information and schedule.

-- Make an appointment to be advised and prepare to register for classes.
-Call 215-968-8018 or email email@example.com
+- Make an appointment to be advised and register for classes by emailing firstname.lastname@example.org or calling 215-968-8018.

 - Apply for financial aid.
 If you are applying for financial aid, you will be required to obtain an official translated final high school transcript.
 It must be in a sealed envelope or sent directly to admissions.
 This can take up to two months to receive, so request it as soon as possible.
 Foreign transcript evaluation services.

 - If you are planning to start classes before you receive financial aid, you will need to use another payment plan.
 If you are not receiving financial aid, you will need to pay when you register.
 View our payment options.

 American English as a Second Language (AESL)